+Scope: local Type: required Intent: in.
 Specified as: a rank one or two array or an object of type $psb_T_vect_type$ containing numbers of type specified in Table 2.
 The rank of y must be the same of x.

 Scope: local Type: required Intent: in.
+Specified as: an object of type psb_desc_type.

 Function value is the dot product of subvectors x and y.
+Scope: global Specified as: a number of the data type indicated in Table 2. info Error code.